dilico/geocoordinates/README.md

 A Clojure library for carrying out common calculations with geographical coordinates.

-All calculations details cabe found in the Ordnance Survey guide (https://www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf), which also explains the limitations of this type of datum transformation, in particular related to accuracy.
+All calculations details can be found in the Ordnance Survey guide (https://www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf), which also explains the limitations of this type of datum transformation, in particular related to accuracy.

 ## License